CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 electron-electron interactions.
 This is unlike the variational methods (HF, CISD, and CCSD) which consider an approximated version.
 HF is based on a simpler, non-interacting model.
 CISD and CCSD assume single and double excitation events.
-Since it is not variational method, it fails when electron-electron correlations dominate.
+Variational methods offer an approximation at the cost of accuracy, but non-variational methods become intractible when electron-electron correlations dominate.

 ### Check separability of HF, CISD, and CCSD by taking 2 H<sub>2</sub> fragments at a large distance from each other and comparing the total energy with 2 energies of one H<sub>2</sub> molecule.
 Explain your results.